mukeshkanna11/DayWise-Task-01/Day-03/day 3 Readme.md

  statement.
 It takes three operands: a condition, an expression to execute if the condition is true, and an expression to execute if the condition is false.

+  // Swith Case?
+    The switch statement is an alternative to multiple if-else if statements.
+It compares the value of a variable against multiple cases and executes the corresponding block of code.

+ 3. While Loop?
+ ● The while loop is used to repeatedly execute a block of code as long as a specified condition is true.
+ ● Before each iteration, the condition is checked.
+If the condition is true, the code block is executed.
+If the condition is false, the loop stops.

+ //Do-While Loop?
+ ● The do-while loop is similar to the while loop, but with one key
+ difference: the code block is executed at least once before the condition is tested.
+ ● The condition is checked after the code block has executed, so the loop runs at least once, even if the condition is false initially.

+ // For-loop?
+  The for loop is one of the most commonly used loops in JavaScript.
+It is designed to execute a block of code a specific number of times, making it ideal for scenarios where you know in advance how many times you want to iterate.